cmartinezs/grade/src/dataconnect-generated/README.md

 // Call the `updateEvaluationRef()` function to get a reference to the mutation. const ref = updateEvaluationRef(updateEvaluationVars);
-// Variables can be defined inline as well. const ref = updateEvaluationRef({ evaluationId: ..., title: ..., scheduledDate: ..., durationMinutes: ..., gradeScale: ..., subjectId: ..., pdfPath: ..., allowQuestionSubset: ..., questionSubsetPercent: ..., updatedBy: ..., updatedAt: ..., firebaseId: ..., });
+// Variables can be defined inline as well. const ref = updateEvaluationRef({ evaluationId: ..., title: ..., gradeScale: ..., subjectId: ..., pdfPath: ..., allowQuestionSubset: ..., questionSubsetPercent: ..., updatedBy: ..., updatedAt: ..., firebaseId: ..., });

 // You can also pass in a `DataConnect` instance to the `MutationRef` function. const dataConnect = getDataConnect(connectorConfig);